 The Sopranos 1999-2007:U.S. Made for TV.
 86 episodes.
 Color.
 Created by David Chase.
 Cast: James Gandolfini (Tony Soprano), Edie Falco (Carmela Soprano), Lorraine Bracco (Jennifer Melfi), Michael Imperioli, Tony Sirico, Dominic Chianese, Robert Iler, Jamie-Lynn Sigler, Steve Van Zandt, Aida Turturro (00-07), Drea de Matteo (99-04), Joe Pantoliano (01-02), Steve Buscemi (04), Joseph R. Gannascoli (99-06), Frank Vincent (04-07), Vincent Pastore (99-00), Nancy Marchand (99-00), John Ventimiglia.

 Trivia: Bracco, Vincent and Imperioli all have roles in GoodFellas.
+Followed by a feature-film prequel, The Many Saints of Newark (2021).

 Emmys: Outstanding Drama Series 03-04, 06-07; Directing 06-07; Writing 98-99, 00-01, 02-03, 03-04, 05-06, 06-07; Actor (Gandolfini) 99-00, 00-01, 02-03; Actress (Falco) 98-99, 00-01, 02-03; Supporting Actor (Pantoliano) 02-03, (Imperioli) 03-04; Supporting Actress (de Matteo) 03-04.
 Golden Globes: Best Drama Series 00; Actor (Gandolfini) 00; Actress (Falco) 00, 03; Supporting Actress (Marchand) 00.